IBM/platform-services-node-sdk/README.md

 `ibm-platform-services` package has been deprecated!
 The Platform Services Node SDK is now available as `@ibm-cloud/platform-services`.

-For using the new package the old version of Platform Services has to be removed, and the new one is installed like below:
+To migrate to the new package, you can use the commands listed below:

 ```
 npm uninstall ibm-platform-services